 - 4.14 In the Study data, frontage of units which is 'inactive' due to being redeveloped or refurbished is classified as "Redevelopment".
-This is to separate it from frontage which is vacant simply due to the unit being unoccupied (such frontage is classed as "Vacant"). - 4.15 In 2024, it was established that a number of units in the Town Centre were vacant because they are part of a block which had recently been granted planning permission for redevelopment.
-The units were, therefore, vacant for this reason rather than vacant due to an inability to find occupiers. - 4.16 As such, a new classification for frontage of such units was introduced, entitled "Awaiting redevelopment", to be used in cases where frontage is vacant for this reason.
-This more accurately reflects the status of such frontage.
+This is to separate it from frontage which is vacant simply due to the unit being unoccupied (such frontage is classed as "Vacant"). - 4.15 Certain units in the Town Centre are vacant because they are awaiting redevelopment following granting of planning permission, for example.
+These units are, therefore, vacant for this reason rather than being vacant due to an inability to find occupiers. - 4.16 As such, a new classification for frontage of such units was introduced in 2024, entitled "Awaiting redevelopment", to be used in cases where frontage is vacant for this reason.
+This more accurately reflects the status of such frontage. - 4.17 Once works commence on frontage classified as 'awaiting redevelopment', it will be reclassified as 'redevelopment'.
+Following completion of the redevelopment, the frontages will be reviewed to ensure they correctly follow the new units, and will then be audited annually as normal.